Manage User Access and Permissions Better with Custom Roles

 1) Regulate access to sections of your CRM

 Your CRM is a repository of a large volume of valuable business and sales data.
 Admins would prefer to regulate access to such sensitive information.
 For instance, an MRE (Market Research Executive) would not require access to deal-related information.
-You can monitor access to specific sections of your CRM by creating custom roles and configuring the module and field-level permissions.
+You can monitor access to specific sections of your CRM by creating custom roles and configuring the module-level permissions.

 2) Define record scope for users